Policy & Procedures

 - Promotional Activities

-- Co-ordinate other K.P.O.A. activities in their district such as Regional Training Seminars, Conferences, etc.
+- Co-ordinate one K.P.O.A. activity in their district such as Regional Training Seminars, Conferences, etc.

 SECTION VI – LIFE MEMBERSHIP